Azure/azurehpc/apps/wrf/readme.md

 #### Change Permissions on Files
 Grant permission to users that will run the WRF to access the files on /data and /apps.
-For my environment, I used azureadmin as CycleCloud admin.
+For my environment, I used "azureadmin" as CycleCloud admin.
 Change the user below accordingly.

 ```